apurwa-r/data-mangement-portal/README.md

-# EPAR Data Portal
+# Data Portal

-A dual-portal web application for uploading, searching, and downloading EPAR research outputs and datasets.
-Built for the Evans School Policy Analysis & Research (EPAR) at the University of Washington.
+A dual-portal web application for uploading, searching, and downloading  research outputs and datasets.
+Built for  a project at the University of Washington.

 ## Overview

-The EPAR Data Portal provides two distinct interfaces:
+The  Data Portal provides two distinct interfaces:
-- **Uploader Portal**: For EPAR staff to upload research outputs with comprehensive metadata
+- **Uploader Portal**: For  staff to upload research outputs with comprehensive metadata
-- **Downloader Portal**: For users to search, filter, and download EPAR resources
+- **Downloader Portal**: For users to search, filter, and download  resources

 The system uses React for the frontend, Azure Functions for the backend API, SQLite with FTS5 for full-text search, and Azure Blob Storage for file storage.